 Ask your doctor for a written Asthma Action Plan for the school.
 This plan should include what medicine to use to treat asthma symptoms and changes in peak flow zones (if child uses a peak flow meter), what medication to use as a pretreatment before exercise, emergency telephone numbers and a list of things that make your child's asthma worse.

 Now that summer is coming to an end, it's time to think about getting ready for fall allergies, school, common colds and cooler weather.
 This is also a time when people with asthma may notice a change in their condition.
 Being prepared for these changes can make a big difference in keeping your child's asthma well controlled.
 Speak with your child’s doctor to be prepared for these new exposures that can make asthma worse.

 Meet With School Staff

 Plan a meeting with school staff before or in the beginning weeks of the school year.
 It is helpful to have the school nurse, health aide, teacher and physical education teacher at the meeting.
 Your child also can be involved in the meeting.
 Take the written Asthma Action Plan to the meeting.
-Review the Asthma Action Plan, use of the peak flow meter, medicines and things that make your child's asthma worse.
+Review the Asthma Action Plan, asthma symptoms, use of the peak flow meter, medicines and things that make your child's asthma worse.